ptvrdy/dcat-us-v1.1-parser/README.md

 >  6. Filename: `README.md`
 >  Short Description:  This file is the README file you are reading now.
 It contains helpful background information about the program its function.

+>  7. Filename: `_start.bat`
+>  Short Description:  This file is a batch file that functions as a quick start for the program.
+Edit the file in your chosen file editor, such as VS Code, to navigate to the file path of where this program is located on your computer.
+This file eliminates the change directory/CD step in command prompt for quicker use.

+>  8. Filename: `distribution_quickrun.py`
+>  Short Description:  In the DCAT-US version 1 schema, the field "distribution" is a complicated field meant to describe each file in the dataset.
+This includes the file's title, IANA media type, file type, a description, an access URL, and the default ""@type": "dcat:Distribution"," for each file.
+This function is designed to take a CSV full of only file titles and map the rest of the values with default values.
+This is especially useful for when you have a DCAT-US file prepared for publication, but the distribution is not feasible for a human to complete in a reasonable time frame (ex: a dataset with 1000+ files).
+For more detailed instructions, read "distribution_quickrun.py instructions" in Section E. "File Specific Information."

 ## D. Software Information

 **Instrument or software-specific information needed to interpret the data:** This software is best run through command prompt.
 It is best edited with Visual Studio Code.
 Microsoft Excel was used to create the CSV files.
 To run this software, open the command prompt and navigate to the folder that contains this program.
 Then, type the following command: